Is Google’s Chatbot Sentient? “Logical” Reasons to Disagree

 “Chatbot” from Wikimedia Commons

-I have some strong reasons why I think it’s useful to weigh in on the recent drama around a Google Ethics Engineer’s declaration of the LaMDA product having reached sentience.
+I have some strong reasons why I think it’s useful to weigh in on the recent drama around a Google Ethics Engineer’s declaration of the LaMBDA product having reached sentience.
 Slate has a great article about this that I think may bring you up to speed if you’re interested.

 Slate’s position on why the assignment of the sentient label to the chatbot was misguided revolves around LaMDA’s complete reliance on human inputs and foundational language models.
 My assessment extends their position in a different direction and I’ll explain why.